 Scotiabank Charity Challenge » Digital Champions

 We are looking for dedicated and enthusiastic athletes willing to share their 2014 STWM journey with the world!
-If this sounds like something you would be interested in, please stay tuned, as Digital Champion applications will be available soon.
+If this sounds like something you would be interested in, please use the online application form.

 The STWM Digital Champions are a group of diverse, dedicated and enthusiastic athletes; each with a unique story and running history.
 Follow their journeys, their ups and downs, motivations and challenges, as they train for Canada's #1 Big-City Marathon!